CONTACT US: 602-932-3436

 With 10+ years of experience she has specialized training in working with couples and individuals experiencing betrayal and/or loss of trust in relationships.
 She also specializes in complex trauma, attachment injuries, and issues related to shame.
 She believes that healing can only happen with there is a change in the system, the practice of responding to pain differently.

 She sees adults, couples, and families using a variety of client centered therapies focusing on regulating the nervous system to learn new ways of relating to self and other.
 Narrative therapy, attachment theories, Internal family systems, and sensorimotor.
-Claire is trained in sexual addition recovery, EMDR, and betrayal trauma.
+Claire is trained in sexual addiction recovery, EMDR, and betrayal trauma.

 In her free time Claire is parenting, thrifting, or hiking with her husband.